curvefi/metaregistry/README.md

 #### `MetaRegistry.find_pools_for_coins`

 Returns a list of pools that holds two coins (even if the pool is a metapool).
-The index in the query returns the index of the list of pools containing the two coins.

 ```
 In [1]: metaregistry.find_pools_for_coins(